Rennes-le-Chateau tourism & sightseeing

 Visit Rennes-le-Chateau (Languedoc-Roussillon, France)

-Rennes-le-Chateau is a village found to the south of Carcassonne in the Aude department (Languedoc Roussillon region).
+Rennes-le-Chateau is a village to the south of Carcassonne in the Aude department (Languedoc Roussillon region).
 It is an attractive little village reached after a fairly steep climb in the car and giving some splendid views of the surrounding countryside from its position on the top of a hill.

 It is the links that the village has with the holy grail that attract many of the visitors to Rennes-le-Chateau.